tomlamphier/argon/content/docs/forms/teki-nidan.md

 supporting at forearm.

 4. L foot comes in.
 Bring fists up the center, together at neck level, elbows out as in (1).
-Turn L, high step with L, L inside block, R supporting.
+Bring forearms together while you are standing on the right leg, left leg across body in iron wall, Double fist strike to left as you land, bottom of left fist facing out.

 5. Step in front R, low side hammer fist L to inside (bottom) R supporting.